sebhildebrandt/systeminformation/README.md

 ## Upcoming

 **MacOS on ARM (Apple silicon support), Windows on ARM**: New Apple M1 silicon hardware just arrived (any support is highly appreciated - [Buy me a coffee](https://www.buymeacoffee.com/systeminfo)).
 We already made a lot of tests and improvements to support Apple M1 silicon.
-Current status can be seen [seen here](https://github.com/sebhildebrandt/systeminformation/issues/453).
+Current status [is documented here](https://github.com/sebhildebrandt/systeminformation/issues/453).

 **Version 5**: we are planning a new major version with some minor breaking changes and some additional features.
 Will try to make this available Q1 of 2021.